damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 ## Managing the PeopleOps onboarding tasks <a name="manage-onboarding-tasks"></a>

-Here are some useful guidelines to set up everything for our new team members with the onboarding issue
+Here are some useful guidelines to set up everything for our new team members with the onboarding issue.
+If Google Sheets or Docs are mentioned, these will be shared with you on Google Drive.

 - **Add team member to availability calendar**
 Make a new "all-day" event on the day the new team member starts "[Name] joining